Marriage for Same-Sex Couples in California

 Certain people should be especially cautious before deciding to marry, including people receiving certain government benefits (especially those receiving SSI disability benefits, TANF, or Medicaid) and people planning to adopt children internationally.
 If you are in this situation, we strongly suggest you consult an attorney about what marriage will mean for you before deciding to marry.

 If you got married in California between June 16, 2008 and November 5, 2008, your marriage is still valid and recognized by the state of California.
 In 2009, in the case of Strauss v.
-Horton, the California Supreme Court held that it would be unconstitutional to take away the marriages of same-sex couples who married in California before Prop 8 passed.
+Horton, the California Supreme Court held that Proposition 8 did not state that it would have any impact on the marriages of same-sex couples who married in California before Prop 8 passed, and therefore could not affect them.
 If you married in California during that period, your marriage is completely valid and entitled to full recognition and respect.
-You do not need to get re-married now.
+You don't need to get re-married.

 Couples who are legally married in another jurisdiction are recognized as married in California as well, regardless of when they married.
-Because the Supreme Court has held Prop.
-8 to be unconstitutional, California will recognize you as married.
-Your relationship will not have some other type of status such as a domestic partnership; it will be appropriately treated as a marriage.
-There is no need for you to re-marry in California.
+Your relationship won't have some other type of status such as a domestic partnership; it will be appropriately treated as a marriage.
+There is no need for you to remarry in California.

 No. Couples who are registered domestic partners are free to decide whether or not they wish to marry.
 Those who do wish to marry must go through the formal legal steps required for any couple in California to legally marry.